iotaledger/iota/nre/validator_tasks.md

 ## Overview

-This document is focused on running the Iota Node software as a Validator.
+This document focuses on running the Iota Node software as a Validator.

 <div className="hidden-text">

 ## Contents

 - [Requirements](#requirements)
 - [Deployment](#deployment)
 - [Configuration](#configuration)